New International Graduate Students

 - Your I-20 or DS-2019 form

-- Evidence of student or exchange visitor status, such as transcripts or letter of acceptance
+- Evidence of student or exchange visitor status, such as transcripts or admission letter

-- Paper receipt for the SEVIS fee (if applicable)
+- Paper receipt for SEVIS fee (if applicable)

 - The name and contact information of your designated school official or program sponsor